Vlorë

-Vlorë was founded as Aulon as an Ancient Greek colony on the Illyrian coast and was conquered at different periods throughout history by Romans, Byzantines, Normans, Venetians and Ottomans.
+The coastal area of Vlorë was one of the Illyrian sites that had experienced pre-urban activity beginning from the 11th–10th centuries BC.
+The area was colonized by Ancient Greeks.
+A large fortified port-town that was inhabited from the 6th century BC to the 2nd century AD is placed, now partially submerged, in Triport, northwest of present-day Vlorë.
+Substantial port activity in this site occurred from at least the archaic period to the medieval period.
+It has been suggested that a transfer of the ancient city from the site of Triport to the site of modern Vlorë occurred.
+The center of the modern city features archaeological remains dating from late antiquity.
+Aulon, from which the modern city took its name, appears in historical sources starting form the 2nd century AD.
+It was conquered at different periods throughout history by Romans, Byzantines, Normans, Venetians and Ottomans.

 Between the 18th and 19th centuries, the Albanians gathered both spiritual and intellectual strength for national consciousness, which conclusively led to the Albanian Renaissance.
 Vlorë played an instrumental role in Albanian Independence as an epicenter for the founders of modern Albania, who signed the Declaration of Independence on 28 November 1912 at the Assembly of Vlorë.

 Vlorë is one of the most significant cities of southern Albania and the region of Labëria which is traditionally noted for its culture, traditions and folklore.
-Vlorë is served by the Port of Vlorë, the SH8 highway, and the A2 motorway, collectively representing part of the Adriatic–Ionian Corridor and the Pan-European Corridor VIII.
+Vlorë is served by the Port of Vlorë, the SH 8 highway, and the A2 motorway, collectively representing part of the Adriatic–Ionian Corridor and the Pan-European Corridor VIII.